School Office Hours

 In grades K5-4, some core subjects are taught in English and some in Chinese.
 Students start each day with Morning Meeting, where teachers and students gather and interact to build a strong sense of community and set children up for success socially and academically.

 Subjects taught in Chinese include math, science and Chinese literacy.
 Subject taught in English include reading, writing and social studies.
-Related arts classes include PE, music, dance, computer education, or art and are taught in English or Chinese.
+Related arts classes may include PE, music, dance, computer education, library or art and are taught in English or Chinese.

 For subjects taught in Chinese, ELA adapts and develops instructional resources that are either aligned with the SC State Standards or are easily aligned to produce grade appropriate and linguistically accessible Chinese teaching materials.